I am a mother of two, EMT, paramedic student, freelance writer, veteran, and so much more.

-- Twist small sections of hair and tuck under bun.
+- Twist small sections of your hair and tuck them under the bun.
 This should be done all the way around the bun so all the ends are twisted in together.
 Start at one spot and move in a clockwise or counterclockwise direction around the whole bun.

 - Once you twist the sections, make sure to wrap them around the bun to secure them in place.
-You are basically tucking them away out of site.
+You are basically tucking them away out of sight.

-- Pin loose ends into bun with bobby pins
+- Pin loose ends into the bun with bobby pins.

-- Spray and pin down and extra hairs that are not securely in place
+- Spray and pin down any extra hairs that are not securely in place.

-Sometimes, if your hair is really long or thick, step four doesn't work out so easily because there is suck a bulk amount of hair you are tucking in.
-If your not able to make the sock bun work for you, there is something else you can try that is sleek, professional and secure as well.
+Sometimes, if your hair is really long or thick, step four doesn't work out so easily because there is such a bulky amount of hair you are tucking in.
+If you're not able to make the sock bun work for you, there is something else you can try that is sleek, professional, and secure as well.

-- Follow steps 1 & 2 in the Sock Bun instructions
+- Follow steps 1 and 2 in the sock bun instructions.

-- Put a enough gel on the hair in the ponytail so that it is lightly covered
+- Put enough gel on the hair in the ponytail so that it is lightly covered.

-- Use bobby pics to secure and loose ends
+- Use bobby pins to secure any loose ends.

 Other Military Hair Tips

-- Be careful putting hair in certain kinds of buns wet.
+- Be careful putting your hair in certain kinds of buns when it's wet.
 You can easily breed mold in there when your hair is wrapped up tight all day and there are no showers.

 - Think very long and hard before cutting your hair.
 Layers and bangs both make military buns more difficult.
 And, if you cut your hair too short, it may not make it into any kind of bun.
 That's fine if you want to deal with your hair not up while you are doing rigorous training, but I wouldn't suggest it.

-- Don't cut your hair short to look cute, I promise there is nothing cute about crazy, nappy hair in the field.
+- Don't cut your hair short to look cute; I promise there is nothing cute about crazy hair in the field.
 You look cuter with a bun, done right!